-A method to increase security by changing the AWS Access Key ID.
+A method to increase security by changing the AWS access key ID.
 This method enables you to retire an old key at your discretion.

 A web page showing your month-to-date AWS usage and costs.
-The account activity page is located at http://aws.amazon.com/account-activity.
+The account activity page is located at https://aws.amazon.com/account-activity/.

 An API function.
 Also called operation or call.
 The activity the principal has permission to perform.
 The action is B in the statement "A has permission to do B to C where D applies."
 For example, Jane sends a request to Amazon SQS with Action=ReceiveMessage.

-A list showing each of the trusted signers you've specified and the IDs of the corresponding active key pairs that CloudFront is aware of.
+A list showing each of the trusted signers you've specified and the IDs of the corresponding active key pairs that Amazon CloudFront is aware of.
 To be able to create working signed URLs, a trusted signer must appear in this list with at least one key pair ID.

 An AWS content delivery service that helps you improve the performance, reliability, and availability of your websites and applications.

-See Also http://aws.amazon.com/cloudfront.
+See Also https://aws.amazon.com/cloudfront.